 Is it any good?

+It may feel to some people like an adorableness overdose, but this movie's intended audience will enjoy it very much.
 What a Girl Wants is not just a fairy tale -- it is a full-out fantasy straight from the heart of all young girls and former young girls who really really love their daddies.
-It may feel to other people like an adorableness overdose, but its intended audience will enjoy it very much.
 Bynes is a gifted comedienne, but she doesn't get a chance to show off what she does best in this movie.
 But she has a fresh and engaging presence and some able and charismatic support from classically trained stage actors Firth, Eileen Atkins, and Jonathan Pryce.
 The love interest, played by Ian Williams, should be high on the Teen Beat hearthrob list.

 The movie feels too long because it is more like a string of unconnected sitcom episodes, each one signaling its conclusion the moment it starts.
 Each incident fails to build on or even be reflected in the one that comes next.
 It has a pre-packaged feel, leaving absolutely nothing to chance, not even the possibility that there might be some eight-year-old who has never seen a movie before and might not know that the bad guys are really bad unless they engage in the most idiotically outrageous (and self-defeating) behavior.
 The climactic, Cinderella-ish conclusion to the big coming-out ball makes Daphne seem inconsistent and immature.
 And the climactic decision by Henry makes him seem irresponsible and immature.

 Families can talk about...

 Families can talk about the way Daphne tried to "fit in" and whether Henry was doing the same.
 What were the most important things Daphne and Henry learned from each other?
 They should also Henry's decision to change direction and what the impact is likely to be.

 Does this movie remind you of any others?
 What are some themes that recur in movies about teen girls?